jeremiah-c-leary/vhdl-style-guide/docs/architecture_rules.rst

 |phase_2| |error| |whitespace|

-This rule checks for a single space between **architecture** and the identifier.
+This rule checks for a single space between **architecture** and the name.

 **Violation**